California CALPADS Reporting

 You may list these in any order.
 Also you may use "Latino" and "African American" as alternatives.
 Any additional or unrecognized race/ethnicities will not be reported.

 By default, the screen includes checkboxes for IEP, GATE, ELL, Migrant, Homeless, Free Lunch & Reduced Lunch.
 But these checkboxes are not used for CALPADS, and they are redundant with the more specific settings on the screen.
-So to avoid confusion, erase those items from the screen.
+So to avoid confusion, delete those fields from the screen.
 You may keep any other special groups, like Athletes.

 On the screen, set the option "Which terms should appear on transcripts?"
 (Not applicable if your schedule has no cumulatives.)

 If your schedule has an Intersession and/or Supplemental Sesion, use a separate track for those (select "Some students have different grading periods").
 Click your Intersession and type "IS" in the Term Code box.
 Click your Supplemental Session and type "SP" in the Term Code box.
 Leave the Term Code blank for all other terms; it will automatically export the term codes for S1/S2, Q1/Q2/Q3/Q4, T1/T2/T3, FY, etc.; or you may type these Term Codes to set them explicitly.